ZG089/TikTok-ReverseEngineering/README.md

 ---

 ## Extra info
-- **Note:** The TikTok VM is constantly changing with new releases and this version is out of date.
+- **Note:** The TikTok VM is constantly changing with new releases.
 There's a high chance the main algorithms will change and decompilation of the new VM is needed.